zofiawarzycha/Titanic-dataset-ML/README.md

-# Project Overview
+# Project Overview: Titanic Survival Prediction
-This project is a comprehensive introduction to Machine Learning, combining theoretical foundations with a practical implementation using the famous Titanic dataset.
-The primary goal is to predict passenger survival based on various features such as age, class, and socio-economic status.
-The repository includes detailed study notes on ML metrics and a hands-on assignment focused on building and optimizing classification models.
+This project focuses on the end-to-end process of analyzing the Titanic dataset and developing machine learning models to predict passenger survival.
+The goal is to classify passengers as survivors (1) or victims (0) by leveraging data cleaning, exploratory analysis, and optimized classification algorithms.

-# Part 1 – Data Analysis & Preprocessing
+# Part 1 – Data Analysis & Preprocessing (EDA)
 Objectives:

-Exploratory Data Analysis (EDA): Understand the distribution of passenger data and identify correlations between features (e.g., how passenger class or gender influenced survival rates).

-Feature Selection: Identify key predictors for the model, specifically focusing on Pclass, Sex, and engineered features.
+Data Cleaning: Handled missing values in Age and Embarked and removed irrelevant or high-cardinality features such as PassengerId, Name, Ticket, and Cabin to reduce noise.

-Feature Engineering: Enhance the dataset by creating new informative columns, such as IsAlone, to capture social dynamics that impacted survival.
+Feature Engineering: * Extracted Titles from names to capture social status.

-Data Transformation: Encode categorical variables (like gender) into numerical formats suitable for machine learning algorithms.

-Data Scaling: Apply StandardScaler to normalize numerical features, ensuring compatibility and better performance for distance-based models like K-Nearest Neighbors (KNN).

-Train-Test Split: Implement a robust validation strategy by splitting the data into training (80%) and testing (20%) sets using a fixed random_state for reproducibility.
+Created AgeGroup and FareGroup bins to transform continuous numerical data into meaningful categories.

+Engineered the IsAlone feature based on family size (SibSp + Parch) to identify social impact on survival.

+Outlier Detection: Used boxplots and statistical analysis to detect and handle outliers in Fare and Age distributions.

+Visual Exploration: Generated histograms, countplots, and correlation heatmaps to visualize the relationships between gender, class, and survival rates.

+Data Encoding: Converted categorical features (Gender, Embarked, Titles) into numerical values using mapping and One-Hot encoding for model compatibility.

 # Part 2 – Machine Learning Models
 Objectives:

-Baseline Establishment: Use a DummyClassifier to set a performance floor, providing a point of comparison for more complex models.
+Baseline Establishment: Implemented a DummyClassifier as a baseline to evaluate whether the trained models provide a significant predictive lift.

+Feature Scaling: Applied StandardScaler to ensure all numerical features are on the same scale, which is critical for distance-based models like KNN.

-Model Implementation: Develop and compare multiple supervised learning algorithms:
+Model Implementation: Developed and trained two primary classification models:

-Decision Tree Classifier: An intuitive model used to understand decision boundaries.

-K-Nearest Neighbors (KNN): A proximity-based classifier used to identify patterns among similar passengers.

-Hyperparameter Tuning: Systematically investigate model parameters to maximize performance:

-For Decision Trees: Tune max_depth and splitting criteria (Gini vs. Entropy) to prevent overfitting.
+Decision Tree Classifier

+K-Nearest Neighbors (KNN)

+Hyperparameter Tuning: * Investigated Decision Tree depth (max_depth) and splitting criteria to find the optimal balance between bias and variance.

-For KNN: Optimize the number of neighbors (k) and distance metrics to achieve the best accuracy.
+Tested various values of k and distance metrics for the KNN model to maximize accuracy.

-Performance Evaluation: Analyze model success using a comprehensive suite of metrics:
+Performance Evaluation: Measured success using a comprehensive set of metrics:

-Accuracy: Overall correctness of the model.

-Precision & Recall: Specifically evaluating the model's ability to correctly identify survivors without excessive false positives.

-F1-Score: The harmonic mean of precision and recall for a balanced view of model quality.

-Visual Interpretation: Utilize Confusion Matrices to visualize true positives versus false negatives, providing deep insight into where the model succeeds and where it fails.
+Accuracy for overall correctness.

+Precision, Recall, and F1-score to assess the model's reliability in identifying survivors.

+Confusion Matrix to visualize and interpret the types of classification errors made by the models.